Overview: Company Secretary in Singapore

 - After the incorporation, in 6 months, the company secretary in Singapore should be recruited.

-- The company secretary in Singapore must be a resident of the nation.
+- The company secretary in Singapore must be a Singapore permanent resident or an EntrePass holder.

 - The recruited company secretary in Singapore should have the needed skills to take forward the important responsibilities of a company secretary, that come under the Companies Act.
 If the secretary fails to do his/her job, the firm’s failure in complying with the laws will be counted as the responsibility of the company secretary.